batstateu-is/2025-BatstateU-IS/README.md

 **Team Members (Left to Right):**
 - **Airvin James L. Medina**, 15
 - **Cshenizylle Nicole M. Ligayada**, 16
-- **John Angelo M. Bautista**, 17
+- **John Angelo M. Bautista**, 18

 ---

 ## 🤖 Robot Specifications

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our team, the Batangas State University - Integrated School, introduces a self-driving robot that is developed for the Philippine Robot Olympiad 2025, under the Future Engineers category.
-This robot represents our vision of combining creativity and technical skill to design a robot capable of autonomous navigation, obstacle handling, and real-time decision-making.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our team, J.E.E.P., introduces a self-driving robot that is developed for the 2025 World Robot Olympiad International Finals, under the Future Engineers category.
+This robot represents our vision of combining creativity and technical skill to design a robot capable of autonomous navigation and real-time decision-making.
 Through teamwork, perseverance, and continuous improvement that has shaped its development, we have ensured that this is carefully engineered to meet the demands of the competition.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The following specifications provide a detailed overview of the key physical and mechanical characteristics of our team’s self-driving robot.
 We designed this while giving importance to precision, agility, and durability, so the features of the robot have been carefully optimized to balance speed and stability during runs.